Kurnosinkov/rsschool-cv/cv.md

 My strengths are executive, purposefulness and passion for what I do.

 I held such positions as a Client Manager, Project Manager, Product Manager, Business Analyst and Chief Operating Officer.
-I worked in FinTech, EdTech, Digital companies and web agencies.
+I managed projects in FinTech, EdTech, Digital companies and web agencies.
 So I have a good understanding of business workflows.

 I love to play piano and chess